 This also applies to modern syndromes the aetiology of which is not understood, such as migraine and torticollis.
 To describe them as illnesses is, to some extent a metaphor; but, again, the effects are all mainly physical.
 It makes sense to go looking for a physical cause (I myself suffer from migraines, the causes of which I have largely identified and cut out from my life).
 It does not make sense to go looking for a physical (genetic, bacterial, viral, structural) cause for, say, Christianity, homosexuality, boredom, fear of birds, depression, psychosis or schizophrenia.
 Unless, as I say, you want to pass up your responsibility or imprison or anaesthetise people against their will.

 The key point is that when the medical establishment are confronted with a problem which is mainly mental or behavioural — a subjective reaction — they go looking for a physical cause and rule out personal and social solutions, preferring pharmaceutical interventions and self-appeasing therapies.
-They never actually find a definite physical cause, which is why they have to vote ‘diseases’ into existence and why they diagnose on the base of behaviour (masturbation, homosexuality, schizophrenia, alcoholism, anarchism, unemployment, low grades…) — but the religious assumption is that the cause of psychological problems and suffering is literal and physical.
+They never actually find a definite physical cause, which is why they have to vote ‘diseases’ into existence and why they diagnose on the base of behaviour (masturbation, anal-sex, hallucinations, weird language, alcoholism, anarchism, unemployment, low grades, socialism…) — but the assumption is that the cause of psychological problems and suffering is literal and physical.
 Personal and collective causes are ruled out.
 The possibility that traumatic childhood experiences lead to ‘mental illness’, or that verbal abuse during childhood lead to ‘personality disorders’, or that diet can adversely affect mental health and or that society drives us out of our wits are instantly ruled out by the medical profession (and their dependent clients) for the simple reason that it would put them out of a job (or out of an excuse).

 But we know that schizophrenia is genetic / hereditary.